 If you feel you need a little extra help from silica gel products you can purchase moisture absorber boxes that contain more of the product.
 These are designed to help keep your closet dry as well as areas such as bathrooms, basements and caravans.

 Storing Your Shoes To Prevent Mold

 As closet mold grows on walls and on damp floors keeping your shoes away from these damp corners or areas means that you are less likely to experience the problem.

-Placing your leather shoes on racks or wooden shelves keeps them off the closet floor which minimises your chances of experiencing mold problems.
+Placing your leather shoes on racks or wooden shelves keeps them off the closet floor which minimizes your chances of experiencing mold problems.

 Also when putting shoes in the closet trying to make sure that you store them so that they are getting some fresh air is important.
 That means storing them in plastic bags or containers is not a great idea as air is unable to circulate.

 When shoes are trapped in plastic you are creating an ideal breeding ground for closet mold.
 Open shoe racks make much more sense if you don’t want to ruin your shoes.